joeycastillo/oddlyspecific.org/_posts/2020-02-20-road-to-book-1-the-hiking-log.md

 ---
 layout: default
-title: "The Hiking Log"
+title: "Road to the Book #1: The Hiking Log"
-image: /assets/images/posts/2020-02-20-log-card.jpg
+image: /assets/images/posts/2020-02-20-card.jpg
-description: First in a series of guides; teaching the skills to build the book.
+description: Teaching the skills to build the book; this first gadget is a log-shaped log of weather and GPS tracks.
 ---

 # Road to the Book #1: The Hiking Log